 Water-wise restaurants in Cape Town

-With the water crisis on every Capetonian’s mind, it’s more important than ever for businesses to adapt themselves to the situation.
+With the drought on every Capetonian’s mind, it’s more important than ever for businesses to adapt themselves to the situation.
 Kitchens can be notoriously water-heavy, and as a responsible traveller it’s important that you choose the most water-wise places to eat.
 Below, you’ll find some of the restaurants in Cape Town that have made every effort to reduce their usage.

 Vineyard Hotel, Newlands